 A purchase order is required prior to the commencement of work to be performed, and any goods provided to the City, in order for payment to be made, with the exception of purchases made using the Purchasing Card.

 Blanket Purchase Orders and Standing Purchase Orders

-The Purchasing Section encourages consolidation of annual requirements for certain commodities and services.
+The Purchasing Division encourages consolidation of annual requirements for certain commodities and services.
 Blanket Purchase Orders (BPO’s) or Standing Purchase Orders (SPO’s) are issued so that supplies or services can be requested by authorized personnel on an as-needed basis for certain City requirements.
 Such orders achieve economies of scale and reduce administrative handling costs.
 BPO’s and SPO’s require a detailed scope of services or description of materials to be purchased, along with pricing information.
 For on-site services BPO’s and SPO’s, the City of Irvine requires that a form be completed by the contractor which includes the City’s insurance requirements.
 Insurance certificates must be submitted prior to the issuance of a purchase order, and any work being performed.

 The City has elected to participate in a Purchasing credit card program designed to achieve cost savings and improve processing time for low dollar value supplies and some off-site services.
-Some restrictions apply, including the prohibition of services purchases for the Orange County Great Park.
+Some restrictions apply, including the prohibition of services purchases for the Great Park.

 No work shall be performed until the receipt of a signed City of Irvine Purchase Order.
 The Purchase Order number must be included on all invoices.
 Failure to reference the correct purchase order number shall result in the return of the unpaid invoice.